HpropHeap Predicates

 Description of Memory States

 To reason about imperative programs, Separation Logic relies on heap predicates for describing memory states.
 As the name suggests, a "heap predicate" is a predicate over heaps, i.e., over memory states.
-Heap predicates such as p ~~> n, or H1 \* H2 admit the type state Prop, where the type state corresponds to a finite map used to describe the contents of the memory.
-In what follows, we give the formal definition of state and of the type of heap predicates.
+Heap predicates such as p ~~> n, or H1 \* H2 admit the type heap Prop, where the type heap corresponds to a finite map used to describe the contents of a piece of the memory.
+In what follows, we give the formal definition of heap and of the type of heap predicates.

-A state is a finite map from locations to values.
+A heap is a finite map from locations to values.
 The file LibSepFmap.v provides a self-contained formalization of finite maps.
-An object of type fmap A B represents a finite map binding keys of type A to values of type B. We define the type state as a map from locations, of type loc, to program values, of type val.
+An object of type fmap A B represents a finite map binding keys of type A to values of type B. We define the type heap as a map from locations, of type loc, to program values, of type val.
+Internally, fmap A B is implemented as a function of type A option B, like in Maps.v from the LF volume.

-Definition state : Type := fmap loc val.
+Definition heap : Type := fmap loc val.

 The file LibSepReference introduces the module name Fmap as a shorthand for LibSepFmap.
 The key operations associated with finite maps are: